-There are times when I will set up a drill, demonstrate it, talk about the purpose of the drill and the coaching points.
-I then tell the keepers to begin, and they try to run the drill at a really fast pace!
+There are lots of times when I will set up a drill at Just4Keepers of East PA, demonstrate it, talk about the purpose of the drill and the coaching points.
+I then tell the keepers to begin, and they try to run the drill at 1,000mph!
 I then ask my keepers “Did I tell you to go 1,000mph?”

 There is a time and place to work on drills that require fast movement and/or fast recovery, but I will always make sure I emphasize and demonstrate the drill in that manner if that is the objective I am trying to coach.

 I ALWAYS try to emphasize and highlight the coaching points And the Step by Step techniques and Basics that make up the drill and the overall save.

 Reinforcing THE BASICS, ‘Should’ be coached at EVERY opportunity, Whether it is demonstrating a drill, working on a shooting drill with the keeper and his/her team, or discussing post game performance.

 Welcome to the Goalkeeping Newsletter.
 Today’s topic is a reminder about emphasizing the basics.

 Regardless of the age or level of the keeper, they must constantly work on the basics.
 To think that working on basics is not needed once a keeper reaches a particular playing level, will result in that keeper making mistakes and errors that will not see them playing at that level for long!
 Even the best keepers in the World make mistakes, therefore, it makes sense to working on basics Whenever Possible!